 So…You Want to Work with Elephants

 So you want to work with elephants or other wildlife.
 The first thing to understand is that no matter what job you get, you will not necessarily be spending one-on-one time with the animals you work with, is not necessarily how you will spend the majority of your day.

 If you are a caregiver, you will spend the majority of your time cleaning, mucking up, keeping records, pressure washing, making diets, building enrichment, and that sort of thing.

 It is wonderful to be around elephants.
 It’s pretty indescribable, and if you are willing to do all of the grunt work, it’s absolutely worth it.
 Just remember: there is a lot of grunt work, and both hay and elephant dung are pretty heavy.

 The same goes for almost any animal job; as a wildlife researcher you will spend hours in the field just watching and waiting and as a veterinarian, your time will be filled with researching, diagnosing, prescribing treatments, etc. The work can be more rewarding than anything else you can possibly do, but it is still a lot of work.

 The second is there are a lot of different ways you can work to help elephants (and other animals).
 You can major in the appropriate sciences to become a caregiver, zookeeper, wildlife biologist, conservation officer, or wildlife photographer.

-You can also go to veterinary school to work with wildlife or exotics, you can go into environmental education, become an animal welfare lawyer, or get an applied associates degree to become a veterinary technician.
+You can also go to veterinary school to work with wildlife, you can go into environmental education, become an animal welfare lawyer, or get an applied associates degree to become a veterinary technician.
 Each job lends to the protection of elephants in a different way.

 The work can be more rewarding than anything else you can possibly do, but it is still a lot of work.

 High School Prep

 Questions and answers about what field to go into if you want to work with animals, what majors might be appropriate, what requirements will be looked at, training options, and many other questions you may not even realize you should have the answers to when deciding on working in the animal field.